AhmedAdelFahim/unified-errors-handler/README.md

 # Unified Errors Handler
- Unified Errors Handler is error handler that unify error structure across application. it can unify database errors.
+Unified Errors Handler is A Powerful Error Handling Library for Node.js that unify error structure across application. it can unify database errors.
  ## Installation

 ```bash